Dezrael/nri-server/README.md

 ```

 Alternative: use included GitHub Actions workflow `.github/workflows/prisma-migrate-deploy.yml`.
 It runs on push to `master`/`main` and can be started manually from Actions.

-Required GitHub repository secret:

-- `DATABASE_URL` - production PostgreSQL connection string
+If GitHub secret `DATABASE_URL` is not configured, migration job is skipped.

 Additionally, CI type checks are configured in `.github/workflows/ci-typecheck.yml` and run on pull requests and pushes to `master`/`main`.